Fusing a 35-piece orchestra with acid-house floor-fillers might not seem like an obvious recipe for success.

 The seamless rave-meets-recital setlist features reimagined versions of cult hits such as Mory Kanté’s Yeke Yeke, combined with club classics that culminate in Rowetta’s You Got the Love, and has even those with a modest musical knowledge moving within the first three minutes.

-It also remains to be seen whether veteran ravers will ever tire of that Blue Monday bassline.
+It also remains to be seen where can i buy ativan in philippines whether veteran ravers will ever tire of that Blue Monday bassline.

 Reflecting on the show’s success, musical director Tim Crooks said: “In 2018 we’re refining Haçienda Classical in pursuit of perfection, so will be keeping the very best bits of the last two shows and adding in some new orchestrations of much-loved classic tracks.”